Endowed Full Professor

 Thesis Title: Dynamic modeling and analysis of the three-phase voltage source inverter under stand-alone and grid-tied modes.

-Currently working toward his Ph.D. degree at Colorado School of Mines, Golden, Colorado.
+He received his Ph.D. degree from the Colorado School of Mines, Golden, Colorado.

 Faleh Alskran was born in Riyadh, Saudi Arabia, in 1988.
 He received the B.S. and MS. degrees in electrical engineering from the Kansas State University, Manhattan, KS, in 2011 and 2014, respectively.
 His Thesis was on modeling and analysis of grid-interactive VSI.
 He is currently working toward his Ph.D. degree at Colorado School of Mines, Golden, CO.